Best HP laptops 2019: the top HP laptops we’ve seen and tested

-Over the last few years, HP has been rolling out the best HP laptops we’ve ever seen to date.
-The company has been hard at work in rebuilding their reputation in the high-end laptops game, and it’s certainly looking like they’re succeeded.
+Have you been considering upgrading to one of the best HP laptops on the market?
+Congratulations!
+You’ll definitely be making a wise investment, as HP has been rolling out some of the best HP laptops we’ve ever seen to date.
+Hard at work in competing with Dell’s affordability and Apple’s svelte design, HP has been gaining traction in the high-end laptops game.

-HP laptops are going through their own renaissance, thanks in large part to their line of Ultrabooks running on Windows 10, and they’re risen to the ranks of the best laptops in 2019.
-This isn’t surprising, as HP’s road to rebranding has resulted in some of the most stunning – not to mention, truly powerful – laptops we’ve ever seen.
-That includes the new HP Spectre x360 2019, for instance, with its gold trimming and high-resolution displays.
+In fact, many of the best HP laptops right now have risen to the rank of the best laptops 2019 has on offer.
+That’s because HP’s road to rebranding has resulted in some of the most stunning – not to mention, truly powerful – laptops we’ve ever seen.
+Take the HP Spectre x360 2019 – it’s gold trimming and gorgeous high-resolution display hide a computing powerful targeted towards creatives who would like the Windows 10 alternative to MacBook Pros.
+And, that’s without mentioning fantastic new features like the popular ‘privacy filter’ christened Sure View.

-This resurgence has also brought about the popular ‘privacy filter,’ christened Sure View, to prominence.
+And, HP isn’t slowing down anytime soon, with cool new products like the HP Envy Wood are slated to hit the streets later in the year.

-It doesn’t seem like HP is slowing down any time soon, either.
-Cool new products like the HP Envy Wood are slated to hit the streets later in the year, expanding this best HP laptops list further.
-Of course, you need not wait until then, as there’s already a good number of HP laptops on this list to choose from, some of which will surely be price-cut on Black Friday.
+If you’re ready to get on the HP bandwagon, investing in one of the best HP laptops is the way to go.
+We put together a list of them so you can choose the best one for you.
+Keep an eye out for deals, as well, since some of these HP laptops will certainly see price-cuts on Black Friday.

 The best HP laptops at a glance